Citizens’ Rehabilitation of the Tsiskarauli Tower

 Over three years, international volunteers worked with the local community to restore the Tsiskarauli Tower, a remote monument which was at risk of collapse.
 The project has brought much-needed attention to the isolated mountain community of Khevsureti, and had significant impact at both local and international levels in raising awareness of the value of Georgian heritage.

-The International National Trusts Organisation (INTO) was the lead partner, working in close collaboration with the National Trust of Georgia and REMPART (France).
+The International National Trusts Organisation (INTO) was the lead partner, working in close collaboration with the National Trust of Georgia, REMPART (France) and the Chudow Castle Foundation (Poland).
 The project was supported by a grant from ALIPH – the International alliance for the protection of heritage in conflict areas.

 The mediaeval watchtower in the Caucasus Mountains witnessed wars, occupations and migrations over the centuries, and was severely damaged in 2001 by a Russian missile during the Second Chechen war.
 46 Georgian and international citizens worked alongside technical experts and traditional craftspeople to restore the tower, which is now a model for the rehabilitation of Georgian defensive architecture.